 Your AC unit uses a chemical refrigerant to transfer humidity within your house outside.
 This makes your residence cool and relaxing.
-The type of refrigerant used in your Hillsborough home’s air conditioner has changed a few times over the years, keeping in touch with innovative advancements and environmental regards.
+The type of refrigerant used in your Hillsborough home’s air conditioner has changed several times over the years, keeping in touch with innovative advancements and environmental regards.

 All updated home AC equipment in Hillsborough run on R410a, also known as Puron.
 But this refrigerant will subsequently no longer be made.
 This is because of a continuous concentration on limiting compounds known to negatively affect the environment.